 Hail

-Hail is a form of precipitation which consists of balls or irregular lumps of ice.
-It forms on condensation nuclei such as dust, insects, or ice crystals, when super-cooled water freezes on contact.
+Hail is a form of precipitation that consists of balls or irregular lumps of ice.
+It forms on condensation nuclei such as dust, insects or ice crystals when super-cooled water freezes on contact.

 Once a hailstone is too heavy to be supported by the storm's updraft, it falls out of the cloud.
 These hailstones can range from pea-sized to softball-sized clusters of ice, with large stones falling at speeds faster than 100 mph.